Introduction

 User ratings

-Every developer needs to have a good idea of how the app should look in a real environment before starting full-scale development.
+Every developer needs to know how the app should look in a real environment before starting full-scale development.
 Figma is a popular tool for website and app wireframing for UX designers.
 It allows you to create wireframes and realistic prototypes.
 You can manage your design system from a centralized place with Figma.

 Key features